 Welcome to our events page.
 Here you will find upcoming events as well as materials from previous events.

-At our Tax breakfast briefing on 2 December we will discuss all aspects of the Finance Bill, including Committee Stage amendments to be published over the next few days, and its impact on businesses and individuals in Ireland with a specific focus on pre-year end planning opportunities.
+At our Tax breakfast briefing on 2 December we discussed all aspects of the Finance Bill, including Committee Stage amendments, and its impact on businesses and individuals in Ireland with a specific focus on pre-year end planning opportunities.

-The Foresight Business Group in association with Deloitte is holding a business breakfast briefing on Tuesday 25 November, 2014 with keynote speaker Tommy Breen, CEO, DCC plc.
+The Foresight Business Group in association with Deloitte held a business breakfast briefing on Tuesday 25 November, 2014 with keynote speaker Tommy Breen, CEO, DCC plc.

 17th September: Corporate Restructuring Summit

 On Wednesday 17 September 2014, The Corporate Restructuring Summit took place in the Convention Centre Dublin, with Deloitte and Matheson as lead sponsors.
 The conference provided valuable insight into the most significant trends in Insolvency and Restructuring.

 The summit was chaired by Dan O’Brien Columnist and Economics Analyst, Independent Newspaper.
 Tom Kavanagh, Partner Restructuring Services and John Doddy, Partner Debt and Capital Advisory spoke on Current Trends in Insolvency and Restructuring.
 Other summit speakers included CEO of the National Asset Management Agency, Brendan Mc Donagh and Brendan O'Connor, Head of Financial Solutions Group, AIB.

 Deloitte hosted a business breakfast briefing titled 'Tech Trends 2014' with a presentation by Harry Goddard.